SuperTalk Mississippi

 After rapidly intensifying to a Category 4 hurricane before making landfall on the Florida coast late last Thursday night, the death toll and damage assessment continues to swell after Hurricane Helene ravaged six states.

-Reports from South Carolina, Georgia, Florida, North Carolina, Virginia, and Tennessee estimate the total loss of life to be over 100 – which includes more than 600 missing person reports in the Asheville, North Carolina area.
+Reports from South Carolina, Georgia, Florida, North Carolina, Virginia, and Tennessee estimate the total loss of life to be over 215 – which does not include several hundred missing person reports in the Asheville, North Carolina area.
 Catastrophic, life-threatening flash floods barreled through the southern Appalachians in the days following landfall.

 Damage estimates are currently as high as $20 billion after what became one of the most colossal storms to hit the Gulf of Mexico in the past century.
 As some have decried a slow response from the federal government, President Joe Biden told those affected in a statement that his administration is giving states “everything we have” to aid in the recovery.